Skip to main content

 Besides those, there are also polkadot.js.org and dotapps.io that host our web wallet and other tools.

-In the unfortunate case of having fallen for a scam, there is likely nothing that can be done to recover your funds.
-However, there is still help and support that you can receive.
-The Polkadot Support team stands ready to help you in this difficult situation.
-Please check this Support article for steps you should take to prevent further loss and contact Polkadot Support from the same page.
-Finally, make sure to read the present article carefully to learn how to avoid falling victim in the future.
+In the unfortunate case of having fallen for a scam, nothing can likely be done to recover your funds.
+However, you can still receive help and support.
+The Polkadot Support Team stands ready to help you in this difficult situation.
+Please check this Support Article for steps you should take to prevent further loss and contact Polkadot Support from the same page.